GCuser99/tbXLLerator/README.md

 ## Memory Management

 Each call allocates an independent heap XLOPER12 (`AllocResultToCaller`).
 Excel calls `xlAutoFree12` to free memory when done.
-Register with `ThreadSafe = True` to enable concurrent recalculation.
+This is compatible with `ThreadSafe = True` registration to enable concurrent multi-core recalculation.
 ```vba
 [DllExport]
 Public Function TBXLL_Example(ByRef pN As XLOPER12) As LongPtr